Hank-Tsou/Computer-Vision-OpenCV-Python/tutorials/Image_Processing/11_Hough_Line_Transform/README.md

 ```
 Step 1.
 Get an edge image from original input image
 ```
-* Read image and convert to grayscale image using cv2.cvtColor().
+* Read image and convert to grayscale using cv2.cvtColor().
-* Get edge image by using Canny Edge Detection cv2.Canny().
+* Get edge image by using Canny Edge Detection, cv2.Canny().

 ![](README_IMG/step1.png)